rmusab/rmusab.github.io/_pages/teaching.md

 ## Resources

-In this section, I have curated resources that have been instrumental in my research.
-The aim is to provide valuable resources for those exploring these subjects independently.
+This section presents some resources that have been useful in my work.

 ### General Machine Learning & Theory